tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ##  Handshake Message Fragmentation and Reassembly

-Each DTLS record MUST fit within a single transport layer datagram.
-However, handshake messages are potentially bigger than the maximum record size.
-Therefore, DTLS provides a mechanism for fragmenting a handshake message over a number of records, each of which can be transmitted separately, thus avoiding IP fragmentation.
+As described in {{transport-layer-mapping}} a one or more handshake messages may be carried in a single datagram.
+However, handshake messages are potentially bigger than the size allowed by the underlying datagram transport.
+Therefore, DTLS provides a mechanism for fragmenting a handshake message over a number of records, each of which can be transmitted in separate datagrams, thus avoiding IP fragmentation.

+In case where a handshake message has to be fragmented the following procedure is used.
 When transmitting the handshake message, the sender divides the message into a series of N contiguous data ranges.
 The ranges MUST NOT overlap.
 The sender then creates N handshake messages, all with the same message_seq value as the original handshake message.
 Each new